Rosa Bonheur: Early success and development of career

 Bonheur's first major success can be attributed to The Horse Fair, which was first displayed at the Paris Salon in 1853.
 The painting was started in 1851 and completed in 1855.
 It measures eight by sixteen feet (2.4 by 4.9 m) and depicts the horse market held in Paris, on the tree-lined boulevard de l'Hôpital, near the Pitié-Salpêtrière Hospital, which is visible in the painting's background.
 There is a reduced version that can be found in the National Gallery located in London.
 Bonheur had been displaying her work at the Paris Salon for several years before displaying The Horse Fair, earning medals and smaller praise.
 This even resulted in the commissioning of Ploughing in the Nivernais from the state, which was exhibited in 1849 and is now on display in the Musée d'Orsay located in Paris.
 Due to The Horse Fair sparking debate and controversy among critics and collectors when it was first displayed at the Paris Salon, it allowed Bonheur to create a public image and insert herself into the international art world.
 One such debate was that Comte de Nieuwerkerke (1811 - 1892) implied that Bonheur had been commissioned by the state to create the work, though there is no known documentation to back said implication, and Bonheur herself went through the effort of discrediting it.
 In 1856, Bonheur traveled to England and Scotland with Micas, where she met Queen Victoria, John Ruskin, and other major British artists.
 In Scotland, she completed sketches and studies for later works such as Highland Shepherd, completed in 1859, The Highland Raid, completed in 1860, and other paintings.
 These pieces depicted a way of life in the Scottish Highlands that had disappeared a century earlier, and had an enormous appeal to Victorian sensibilities.

 Bonheur exhibited her work at the Palace of Fine Arts and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
-In 1889 and 1890 she developed a friendship with American sculptor Cyrus Dallin who was studying in Paris.
-Together they traveled to Neuilly outside of Paris to sketch the animals and cast of Buffalo Bill Cody's Wild West Show at their encampment.
+In 1889 and 1890, she developed a friendship with American sculptor Cyrus Dallin, who was studying in Paris.
+Together they travelled to Neuilly outside of Paris to sketch the animals and cast of Buffalo Bill Cody's Wild West Show at their encampment.
 In 1890 Bonheur painted Cody on horseback.
-Dallin's work from this period "A Signal of Peace" would also be displayed in Chicago in 1893 and be the first major step in his career.
+Dallin's work from this period, "A Signal of Peace" would also be displayed in Chicago in 1893 and be the first major step in his career.

 Though she was more popular in England than in her native France, she was decorated with the French Legion of Honour by Empress Eugénie in 1865, and was promoted to Officer of the Order in 1894.
 She was the first female artist to be given this award.

 Edouard Louis Dubufe, Portrait of Rosa Bonheur 1857.
 Symbolic of her work as an Animalière, the bull was painted by Bonheur herself.